hobbsy/snippets/alphabetical-order-of-special-characters-and-punctuation.md

+## Alphabetical order of special characters and punctuation

 Useful for example when naming folders or labels and you want to appear at the top of the sorted list...

 I haven't verified this list yet, but I found it via a DDG search